► New Mercedes A250e PHEV driven

 So, does hybrid power actually sit well in Merc's popular hatchback, or is this just more of a choice for company car users and emissions quota?
 Keep reading out review of the Mercedes A250e hybrid to find out.

 Best hybrid cars

 Smaller is better...

 The engineers had their work cut out to solve the packaging problems a plug-in hybrid (PHEV) powertrain brings, especially in a car as compact as the A250e.
-The compact lithium-ion battery is under the rear seat, where the fuel tank would usually be, it, now fitting in the axle integration space beneath it.
+The compact lithium-ion battery is under the rear seat, where the fuel tank would usually be, with it now fitting in the axle integration space beneath it.

 Under the bonnet, the power electronics, the cooling for all the different systems means it’s tight in there, but German engineers do love a challenge, leaving out the conventional 12v starter to make space, and using the electric motor instead.

 There’s a centre-exiting exhaust pipe under the floor by the passenger seat for when that petrol motor is running.
 It’s quiet when it does so, and in EV mode, one of five familiar drive settings encompassing EV, Comfort, Sport, Individual and a Hold charge one for destination EV use.

 There’s a 15.6kWh battery, with a 75kW (99bhp in old money) electric motor sandwiched between the now eight-speed auto and the 1.3-litre turbo four-cylinder petrol engine with 156bhp.